 There is a regular work programme of activities for volunteers over the winter months and new volunteers are always welcome.
 Activities include thinning trees, maintaining paths, planting trees, making firewood and charcoal and creating wooden structures within the wood.
-Contact Jim Murray 07749516773, for more information.
+Contact the Trust at ACT@kirkhillandbunchrew.org.uk, for more information.

 We meet at the log cabin in the upper Reelig Wood at 10am on (usually) alternate Saturdays over the winter and spring months.
 Equipment and training is provided.

 If you explore the main path in the upper wood you’ll come across the wooden xylophone and just off the path.
 The xylophone and shelter was built by woodland group volunteers in 2015/16.
 All the timber comes from the wood and even the nails in shelter roof are reclaimed.
 At truly sustainable structure.
 Have fun making music in the wood!

 In 2019 volunteers created a simple balance trail just off the path in the Douglas Fir plantation.
 Great for old and young alike to test their balance and stop for while to enjoy the wind in the trees.

 Members of the woodland group have been working hard to eradicate the invasive alien weed Himalayan Balsam from the fields and water courses around Reelig and Clunes.
 You can read about the project here.

 The group consulted with the community and agreed its objectives with Forestry Commission Scotland which are set out in the Forest Plan.